stuartsierra/lazytest/README.md

 Test Execution Strategy, passed as an argument to the Test Case or Test Suite.
 There are three built-in strategies:

-* default-strategy  - mostly lazy, uses map
+* `default-strategy`  - mostly lazy, uses `map`
-* lazy-strategy     - completely lazy, avoids chunked sequences
+* `lazy-strategy`     - completely lazy, avoids chunked sequences
-* parallel-strategy - uses pmap
+* `parallel-strategy` - uses `pmap`
-* (parallel-upto n) - parallel up to n level deep
+* `(parallel-upto n)` - parallel up to *n* levels deep

-The function parallel-upto takes an integer, n, and returns a strategy that will be parallel only n levels deep in the tree of test cases.
+The function parallel-upto takes an integer, *n*, and returns a strategy that will be parallel only *n* levels deep in the tree of test cases.
 After that, the default strategy resumes.
 This is useful when you have several large test suites that you want to run in parallel, but the overhead of pmap is not worthwhile for tests within each suite.